Gary McKinnon: Further appeals

 McKinnon appealed to the European Court of Human Rights, which briefly imposed a bar on the extradition.

 On 23 January 2009, McKinnon won permission from the High Court to apply for a judicial review against his extradition.
 On 31 July 2009, the High Court announced that McKinnon had lost this appeal.

+In August 2009, Gordon Brown attempted to negotiate a deal to allow McKinnon to serve in the UK any sentence he might receive in the US.
+The deal was rejected by the US government.

 British government blocks extradition

-On 16 October 2012, then-Home Secretary Theresa May announced to the House of Commons that the extradition had been blocked, saying that:Mr McKinnon is accused of serious crimes.
+On 16 October 2012, then-Home Secretary Theresa May announced to the House of Commons that the extradition had been blocked, saying that: Mr McKinnon is accused of serious crimes.
 But there is also no doubt that he is seriously ill ...
 He has Asperger's syndrome, and suffers from depressive illness.
-Mr McKinnon's extradition would give rise to such a high risk of him ending his life that a decision to extradite would be incompatible with Mr McKinnon's human rights.She stated that the Director of Public Prosecutions would determine whether McKinnon should face trial before a British court.
-On 14 December, the DPP, Keir Starmer, announced that McKinnon would not be prosecuted in the United Kingdom, because of the difficulties involved in bringing a case against him when the evidence was in the United States.
+Mr McKinnon's extradition would give rise to such a high risk of him ending his life that a decision to extradite would be incompatible with Mr McKinnon's human rights.

+She stated that the Director of Public Prosecutions (DPP) would determine whether McKinnon should face trial before a British court.
+On 14 December, Keir Starmer, the DPP, and Mark Rowley, an Assistant Commissioner of the Metropolitan Police, announced that McKinnon would not be prosecuted in the United Kingdom, because of the difficulties involved in bringing a case against him and the likelihood he would be acquitted of any charge.